Skip to content

 “My newborn wakes up every 40 minutes after I stop swaddling.”

 These are the most common messages SwaddleAn has received from parents whose babies are moving on from swaddling.
-Calm down!
 Here are two tried-and-true methods you can consider:

 The “Cold Turkey” Method

 Note that your little one might resist this “unfamiliar cocoon” at first.
-Be prepared for fussiness, crying spells, and restless nights in the beginning.
-But your patience is well worth it, especially for adaptable babies.
+Be prepared for fussiness, crying spells, and restless nights in the beginning, but remember that your patience is well worth it.

 The “One Arm Out” Method

 If you’re still go with a swaddle blanket, start by leaving one arm out of the wrap for a few nights.
 When your baby gets used to this, you can leave both arms out.
-This gradual and effective method helps your little one adapt more smoothly, especially if they are sensitive to change.
+This progressive swaddle weaning method is ideal for sensitive babies who need time to adjust.

 Frequently Asked Questions